CarolinaPB/population-structural-var-calling-smoove/README.md

 ## ABOUT
 This is a pipeline to perform structural variant calling in a population using Smoove.
 It also runs VEP and performs PCA.
-In addition to the VCF with the SVs, you also get a .tsv file with some summarized information on the SVs: it included allele frequency per population, as well as VEP annotation and depth fold change as described in [duphold](https://github.com/brentp/duphold:
+In addition to the VCF with the SVs, you also get a .tsv file with some summarized information on the SVs: it includes allele frequency per population, as well as VEP annotation and depth fold change as described in [duphold](https://github.com/brentp/duphold:
 > DHBFC: fold-change for the variant depth relative to bins in the genome with similar GC-content.
 > DHFFC: fold-change for the variant depth relative to Flanking regions.

 #### Tools used:
 - Smoove - SV calling